BEAR WITH US FOR A MOMENT

 The date was October 26th, 2017.
 The event was the highly-anticipated ‘Winning Icons’ auction.
 The place was the Phillips auction house at 57th and Park Avenue in New York City.
 And the sale that took everyone’s breath away was that of the 1968 Rolex Cosmograph Daytona that once belonged to iconic film star Paul Newman.
 The price tag was a staggering $17,752,500.
-It was anew world record for the highest price ever paid for a wristwatch at auction, by far beating the previous record paid for aPatek Philippe Ref.
+It was a new world record for the highest price ever paid for a wristwatch at auction, by far beating the previous record paid for a Patek Philippe Ref.
 1518 just a year before.

 The distinctive panda dial is proving more popular than ever, which is the reason for this article.
 It’s also why we at LIV Watches have designed and made our very own panda dial watches.
 We will discuss these here, as well as four other panda dial watches we also like.
 What can we say - we love our pandas!

-A panda watch could beloosely defined as a chronograph with black miniature dials or sub-dials (or sub-registers) placed on a predominantly white (or off-white) main dial.
+A panda watch could be loosely defined as a chronograph with black miniature dials or sub-dials (or sub-registers) placed on a predominantly white (or off-white) main dial.
 They are dubbed ‘panda dials’ due to their resemblance to the eyes and nose/mouth of the cute and universally beloved black-and-white bears native to China.
-Equally-popular is the ‘reverse panda,’ which incorporates white sub-dials against a black main dial.
+Equally popular is the ‘reverse panda,’ which incorporates white sub-dials against a black main dial.

 One of the panda dial’s enduring features is its easy readability.
-It’s very much associated withvintage chronographs, which explains their high value today, and was included in acclaimed collections such as the TAG Heuer Carrera and Omega Speedmaster.
+It’s very much associated with vintage chronographs, which explains their high-value today and was included in acclaimed collections such as the TAG Heuer Carrera and Omega Speedmaster.
 It also explains how the panda dial really never went out of style.

-LIV GX-AC Swiss Panda
+LIV GX-AC SWISS PANDA

 Our GX-AC Swiss Panda is a limited edition (only 1,000 were made) automatic chronograph that includes an ETA Caliber 7750 and 3 sub-dials (comprising 12-hour, 30-minute, and continuously running second dials).
 It offers an impressive 42-hour power reserve when fully wound.
-This superbly sporty and modern-looking watch further features high-grade dual sapphire crystals with anti-reflective coating that give it a polished look and maximum scratch resistance.
-It of course qualifies as Swiss-Made.
+This superbly sporty and modern-looking watch further features high-grade dual sapphire crystals with an anti-reflective coating that gives it a polished look and maximum scratch resistance.
+It, of course, qualifies as Swiss-Made.